georgevio/IoT-Embedded/esp-idf/esp32-cam-webPage-faceDetect/readme.md

 This project is largely based on the original example from Espressif's ESP-WHO framework, with some modifications for debugging.

+IMPORTANT: Run the project configuration utility: idf.py menuconfig
+	Component config ---> ESP PSRAM --->Enable "Support for external, SPI-connected RAM".

 ## Based On

 * **ESP-IDF Framework** (v5.4.1)
 * **ESP-WHO Framework, specifically version 1.1.0.** IMPORTANT: Newer versions do not seem to work with ESP32-CAM.
     The core logic is found in `human_face_detection/web` in ESP-WHO v1.1.0.
 This version has ESP32-CAM face detection.
+THE NEWER VERSIONS DO NOT SEEM TO WORK.

 ## Features